Welcome to SP! -

 San Donato

-San Donato's range with its characteristic form of syncline hung is one of the most important of Navarre because it's very visible from very diverse points of its geography and the neighboring province of Pais Vasco.
-For all its faces it presents a hard slope over the valleys of Sakana, Ergoiena and Arakil.
-All the range is located in the Sierra de Andia and with the nearest Sierra de Urbasa constitute the natural park of Urbasa-Andia, one of the most interesting enviroments of Navarre.
+San Donato's range with its characteristic form of perched syncline is one of the most important peaks of Navarre because it's very visible from very diverse points of its geography and the neighboring province of Pais Vasco.
+It presents for all its faces a hard slope over the valleys of Sakana, Ergoiena and Arakil.
+All the range is located in the Sierra de Andia and with the nearby Sierra de Urbasa it constitutes the natural park of Urbasa-Andia, one of the most interesting enviroments of Navarre.

 The name